tuckerweibell/recipe/packages/recipe/src/components/EzField/EzField.md

 ### Field with validation error

-<EzAlert
-  headline="Deprecation Warning"
-  tagline='EzField with type="checkbox" is deprecated as of v16 and will be removed in v17.
-You can create checkboxes and checkbox groups with EzCheckbox.' use="warning"
-/>

-See: <EzLink><a href="/components/ez-checkbox">EzCheckbox</a></EzLink>

 Lets the user know that there is a problem with the provided input.

 Whenever possible, validate the input after the user has finished their interaction with a field (but not before).
 If the user does not interact with the field before the form is submitted, the input should be validated on submission of the form.
 Error messages should be removed as early as possible, ideally as the user is typing, so that the user can see when an error has been addressed.